pymupdf/PyMuPDF/docs/faq.rst

     pix = page.get_pixmap(matrix=mat)  # use 'mat' instead of the identity matrix

+Since version 1.19.2 there is a more direct way to set the resolution: Parameter ``"dpi"`` (dots per inch) can be used in place of ``"matrix"``.
+To create a 300 dpi image of a page specify ``pix = page.get_pixmap(dpi=300)``.
+Apart from notation brevity, this approach has the additonal advantage that the **dpi value is saved with the image** file -- which does not happen automatically when using the Matrix notation.

 ----------

 How to Create :index:`Partial Pixmaps` (Clips)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You do not always need the full image of a page.
-This may be the case e.g. when you display the image in a GUI and would like to fill the respective window with a zoomed part of the page.
+You do not always need or want the full image of a page.
+This is the case e.g. when you display the image in a GUI and would like to fill the respective window with a zoomed part of the page.

 Let's assume your GUI window has room to display a full document page, but you now want to fill this room with the bottom right quarter of your page, thus using a four times better resolution.

-To achieve this, we define a rectangle equal to the area we want to appear in the GUI and call it "clip".
+To achieve this, define a rectangle equal to the area you want to appear in the GUI and call it "clip".
 One way of constructing rectangles in PyMuPDF is by providing two diagonally opposite corners, which is what we are doing here.

 .. image:: images/img-clip.*
    :scale: 80